tanfonto/storx/README.md

 `of : () s p -> SubjectLike ActionRecord s p`

-creates a private instance of ReplaySubject and returns an Observable and `next` function that may take one of two forms:
+creates a (private) instance of ReplaySubject and returns it converted to Observable extended with custom `next` function that may take one of two forms:

 ```
-- (Functor s) -> void
+- Functor s -> void
 - (key, payload) -> void
 ```